atom-community/markdown-preview-plus/CONTRIBUTING.md

 letting people know you're working on something, which helps avoid effort duplication.
 Also it will allow maintainers to chime in early and help you avoid pitfalls and common mistakes.

+## Hacking on the worker

+When hacking on markdown-it worker, located in `src-worker`, the workflow is a little bit different, since only the actual bundle is loaded in runtime, not the source code.
+The package will however hot-reload the bundle if Atom is in dev-mode, so when hacking on the worker, you'll want to start a watch process with `npm run watch-worker` from the project directory (run it from the terminal for instance).
+So, essentially, an extra step is added to the list above after (3):

+3. a) Start watcher by running `npm run watch-worker` from the project directory.
+This will automatically recompile the worker bundle when the source changes.

+The good news is, you don't need to restart anything to see the changes, see below.

+## Reload behaviour

+Reload behaviour is a bit different between different components:

+-   `src` is the main package code.
+This is only reloaded on Atom restart/reload.
+You can use `window:reload` Atom command to reload Atom.
+-   `src-client` is the code for "client" script that runs inside the preview.
+This is loaded separately for each open preview window, and hence reloaded when preview is closed and reopened.
+Use `markdown-preview-plus:toggle` command to close/open the current preview.
+-   `src-worker` is the markdown-it webworker code.
+This one is reloaded automatically when Atom is in dev-mode, so you'll see changes to the bundle immediately.
+However, changes to the sources are not bundled automatically, you need to start a dedicated process for that, see above.